 Bug Repellent- Vetri Repel Spray

-If I’m traveling into tick country at peak-season, I’ll add another line of defense with a topical spray.
+If I’m traveling into tick country at peak-season or a particularly mosquito heavy area, I’ll add another line of defense with a topical spray.
 Vetri Repel is a natural repellent using essential oils that is effective against ticks, fleas, mosquitos and flies.
 It by no means will keep all bugs away but is nice added deterrent and I definitely notice a difference in the number of ticks I find on the days I use it.
-Packing some involves purchasing a plastic 2oz spray bottle and pouring some of the liquid from the original 16oz bottle into it, for a more realistic weight and size (the whole thing weighs 3oz full).
+Packing it involves purchasing a plastic 2oz spray bottle and pouring some of the liquid from the original 16oz bottle into it, for a more realistic weight and size (the whole thing weighs 3oz full).
 Another perk is I can use it on my socks or gear too.

 Eye Protection- Rex Specs Goggles